phuria/about-me/README.md

 Experience in administration and moderation thematic forums (phpBB and vBuilletin).
 Experience in games development (using Vallheru engine).
 Experience in developing basic Android applications.
-Experience in developing Chrome Extension.
+Experience in developing Chrome extensions.
 Experience in developing applications based on AngularJS and WebSQL.
 Experience in software development using Continuous Integration.